Dancing with the Winds of Provence in southern France

 The Galerne

-The Galerne, or galerna, is characterised by a sudden and violent storm combined with strong wind gusts from the west or northwest.
+The Galerne, or galerna, is characterised by a sudden, violent storm accompanied by strong west- or northwestward wind gusts.
 This phenomenon affects the coastal areas of the Bay of Biscay, predominantly from spring to fall.
-The central and eastern parts of the Spanish north coast provinces, as well as the regions of Touraine, Berry, Deux-Sèvres, Vendée, Basque Country, Quercy, and Brittany in southwestern France, are primarily impacted by this event.
-The term “Galerne” originates in Breton and Celtic roots, the word “gwalarn,” denoting a wind from the northwest.
+The central and eastern parts of the Spanish north coast provinces, as well as the regions of Touraine, Berry, Deux-Sèvres, Vendée, the Basque Country, Quercy, and Brittany in southwestern France, are primarily impacted by this event.
+The term “Galerne” originates from Breton and Celtic roots, the word “gwalarn,” denoting a wind from the northwest.

 The Levant

-The Levant is a wind that originates in the western Mediterranean Sea and southern France and is an example of a mountain-gap wind.
+The Levant is a wind that originates in the western Mediterranean Sea and southern France, serving as an example of a mountain-gap wind.
 It is referred to as “llevant” in Roussillon and “levante” in Corsica.
 When blowing moderately or strongly, the Levant causes heavy swells in the Mediterranean.
-The wind is gentle and damp and often brings clouds and rain.
+The wind is gentle and damp, often bringing clouds and rain.

-The name Levant originates with the Levant region of the eastern Mediterranean and comes from the Latin word “levante”, the participle of levare, meaning “to raise”.
-This word was used to refer to the eastern direction of the rising sun.
+The name Levant derives from the Levant region of the eastern Mediterranean and is from the Latin word “levante”, the participle of levare, meaning “to raise”.
+This word was used to refer to the direction the sun rises.

 The Marin